TOI-1136 is a Young, Coplanar, Aligned Planetary System in a Pristine Resonant Chain: Summary

-\acknowledgements We thank Doug Lin, Eric Agol, Dan Fabrycky, Sarah Millhollland, Jared Siegel, Ji-Wei Xie, Wenrui Xu, Wei Zhu for insightful comments.
+\acknowledgements We thank Doug Lin, Eric Agol, Dan Fabrycky, Sarah Millhollland, Jared Siegel, Ji-Wei Xie, Wenrui Xu, Wei Zhu, Shuo Huang, Jason Steffen, and André Izidoro for insightful comments.
 We than Armaan Goyal for computing the Ginni Index for TOI-1136 and the Kepler sample.
 We thank Cicero Lu for investigating the SED of this system.

 We acknowledge the use of public TESS data from pipelines at the TESS Science Office and at the TESS Science Processing Operations Center.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center for the production of the SPOC data products.